-During 2015, Ms. Besemer and Messrs.
-Harrar, Kapoor and Kumit served as members of our compensation committee.
-No member of the compensation committee was an employee or officer of Brightcove during 2015, a former officer of Brightcove, or had any other relationship with us requiring disclosure herein.
+During 2016, Ms. Besemer and Messrs.
+Harrar, Kapoor and Kumit served as members of our Compensation Committee.
+No member of the Compensation Committee was an employee or officer of Brightcove during 2016, a former officer of Brightcove, or had any other relationship with the company requiring disclosure herein.

-During the last fiscal year, none of our executive officers served as: (1) a member of the compensation committee (or other committee of the board of directors performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our compensation committee; (2) a director of another entity, one of whose executive officers served on our compensation committee; or (3) a member of the compensation committee (or other committee of the board of directors performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our Board.
+During the last fiscal year, none of our executive officers served as: (1) a member of the Compensation Committee (or other committee of the board of directors performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our Compensation Committee; (2) a director of another entity, one of whose executive officers served on our Compensation Committee; or (3) a member of the Compensation Committee (or other committee of the board of directors performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our Board.